@effectstream/wallets

 Login + signing:

-walletLogin(args)— top-level helper: discover, connect, produce a signed batcher login.EffectstreamConfig— runtime config (chain URLs, batcher URL, …) the helpers consume.signMessage(wallet, message)— sign an arbitrary message with the connected wallet.
+walletLogin(args): top-level helper that discovers, connects, and produces a signed batcher login.EffectstreamConfig: runtime config (chain URLs, batcher URL, ...) the helpers consume.signMessage(wallet, message)- sign an arbitrary message with the connected wallet.

 Sending transactions:

-sendTransaction(wallet, conciseInput, opts?)— submit through the batcher and (by default) wait for processing.sendBatcherTransaction(...)— explicit batcher submission.sendSelfSequencedTransaction(...)— bypass the batcher.waitForEffectstreamBlockProcessed(...)— block-height poller used by the above.
+sendTransaction(wallet, conciseInput, opts?): submit through the batcher and (by default) wait for processing.sendBatcherTransaction(...): explicit batcher submission.sendSelfSequencedTransaction(...)bypasses the batcher.waitForEffectstreamBlockProcessed(...)- block-height poller used by the above.

 Wallet discovery / identification: